Echo-CoPilot: A Multiple-Perspective Agentic Framework for Reliable Echocardiography Interpretation: Method

 \section{Method}

-Echocardiography interpretation requires coordinating multiple interdependent tasks, including view identification, chamber segmentation, quantitative measurement, and diagnostic assessment, yet existing deep learning models typically address these components as isolated, single-task problems, such as cardiac structure segmentation, echocardiographic view classification, disease classification, or diagnostic outcome prediction ~\cite{Song2025_EchoViewCLIP,kim2025learningstopreinforcementlearning,saadat2025preciseaspersonalizedreinforcementlearning,judge2024domainadaptationechocardiographysegmentation,Bao2024_RealWorldNav}.
-At the same time, recent progress in agentic clinical AI has shown that large language models can orchestrate specialized tools through structured, sequential workflows, but these advances have been demonstrated primarily in domains such as chest radiography, surgery, and general multimodal medical analysis ~\cite{fallahpour2025medraxmedicalreasoningagent,low2025surgrawmultiagentworkflowchainofthought,fathi2025auramultimodalmedicalagent}, leaving echocardiography, with its temporal dynamics, multi-view dependencies, and strong measurement–diagnosis coupling, without an agentic framework capable of unified, workflow-level interpretation.

-To fill this gap, we introduce \textbf{Echo-CoPilot}, an LLM-driven agentic system that decomposes a clinician’s query into actionable steps, selectively invokes specialized echocardiography tools, integrates intermediate findings, and synthesizes a transparent, clinically aligned final assessment.
-As illustrated in Figure~\ref{fig:architecture}, the system processes an input echo video $V$ and query $Q$ through an iterative cycle of reasoning, tool execution, and memory updating to produce the final response $R$ along with auxiliary artifacts such as segmentations, measurements, and diagnostic predictions.
+Echo-CoPilot, an LLM-driven agentic system, decomposes a query into actionable steps, selectively invokes specialized tools, integrates intermediate findings, and synthesizes a transparent, clinically aligned final assessment.
+As illustrated in Figure~\ref{fig:method}, our proposed framework employs a two-stage architecture for robust echo interpretation: (1) multiple-perspective generation and (2) self-contrast analysis.
+Our proposed EchoKG is shared between these two stages to leverage an additional source of knowledge and reduce hallucinations.